NCSTHL - Keeping Seniors Informed

 Our meetings are held three times a year at locations recommended by the Executive Board of Directors.
 During these meetings delegates are brought up to date on matters of importance to the senior community and our legislative priorities are developed.

 Thank you for visiting our website and I hope you'll pass the word to family and friends.
-You can visit us on Facebook by clicking on the Facebook tab and feel free to view our newsletter.
+You can visit us on Facebook by clicking on the Facebook tab.

 ~ Dr. Althea Taylor-Jones - Speaker, NC Senior Tar Heel Legislature - email@example.com